Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

     II  0.066809  0.063517
     JJ -0.030588  0.000000

 Restricting the number of open positions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is possible to compute an optimal portfolio under the additional restriction
 that only a limited number of positions can be open.
 This can be set through
 the ``max_positions`` keyword parameter.

-For the example above, restricting the
+For example, restricting the
-total number of positions to three we get the following optimal portfolio.
+total number of open positions to three can be achieved as follows:

 .. testcode:: mod